Singular Hodge theory for combinatorial geometries: Intersection cohomology as a module over the graded M obius algebra

 Next, we prove statement (2).
 Suppose that $f$ is an endomorphism, but not an automorphism, of $\IH_\o(\M)$ that induces an automorphism of the stalk $\IH_\o(\M)_E$.
-Since $\IH_\o(\M)_E\cong\Q$ is one-dimensional, the induced automorphism of $f$ on the stalk $\IH_\o(\M)_E$ must be a nonzero scalar multiple, which we denote by $c$.
+Since $\IH_\o(\M)_E=\Q y_E[\rk\M]$ is one-dimensional, the induced automorphism of $f$ on the stalk $\IH_\o(\M)_E$ must be multiplication by a nonzero scalar, which we denote by $c$.